 Laboratories often generate wastes that may consist of a combination of radioactive, biohazard, or hazardous chemical contaminants.
-In addition any waste material contaminated with radioactive, biohazard or hazardous chemical waste and is also considered a "sharp" requires segregation from other regulated wastes.
+In addition, any waste material contaminated with radioactive, biohazard or hazardous chemical waste and is also considered a "sharp" requires segregation from other regulated wastes.
 Consult the EHS Lab Waste Streams Chart for guidance on the proper segregation and labeling of the wastes.
-The chart may be downloaded from: http://ehs.mit.edu/site/content/lab-waste-stream-fact-sheet
+The chart may be downloaded from MIT's secure web site: https://ehs.mit.edu/sops/ (certificate login is required).